 It is advisable, and often now essential, to use a specialised alternator charger to reduce the effect of voltage drop.
 To ensure the optimum charging regime is maintained; that unit must be located as close to the batteries as possible, but preferably not in the same compartment.

-Whilst some RV makers ignore this, most battery makers insist that battery ventilation is still vital - by having a vent at the extreme top and bottom of the battery compartment.
-There are no industry standards regarding this; general practice, however, is to provide a few 25-50 mm holes at the top and likewise at the very bottom - or by using the stainless steel vents available from boat chandlers.
+Whilst some RV makers ignore this, most battery makers insist that battery ventilation is still vital.
+They advise having a vent at the extreme top and bottom of the battery compartment.
+There are no industry standards regarding this.
+General practice, however, is to provide a few 25-50 mm holes at the top and likewise at the very bottom - or use the stainless steel vents available from boat chandlers.

 If external, the compartment door should be of a light colour, and heat insulated.
 This compartment too must be ventilated as above.

 Campervans and motor homes need the battery bank be as close to the alternator as feasible, but well away from exhaust heat.
 Batteries must be connected to the alternator via at least 10 square mm cable (ideally heavier).
 It is advisable, and with post 2014 variable voltage alternators essential, to use a specialised dc-dc alternator charger made for this purpose.
 Many need a specialised low-voltage version.